 This is the most crucial part when it comes to doing the PSG.
 As I said, many candidates have unfortunately failed because of a lag.
 You don’t want to lose a job opportunity just because your connection is unstable, do you?

-So before taking the test, you need to make sure your Internet connection is at least 30 Mbps (megabit per second).
-One quick way to check your Internet speed is using the Speedtest by Ookla.
-It will show you your download and upload speed.
+So before taking the test, you need to ensure your Internet connection is at least 30 Mbps (megabit per second).
+One quick way to check your Internet speed is by using Speedtest by Ookla.
+It will show you your download and upload speeds.
 If the Internet speed does not meet the requirements, you might want to consider either upgrading your service or finding somewhere else to take the test.

 Use a mouse instead of a touchpad (highly recommended)

 A mouse will be generally more accurate than a touchpad.
 A decent mouse significantly increases navigation speed and tracking accuracy and limits accidental clicking.
-If you are using a wireless mouse, remember to charge it fully before the test or have some extra AA batteries.
+If you use a wireless mouse, remember to charge it fully before the test or have extra AA batteries.

 Even if you are using a Macbook, whose touchpad is the gold standard of all touchpads, you should use a mouse.
 This will lower your reaction time and increase your accuracy.
 Every half-second counts in this high-pressure test, and you certainly do not want to misclick anything.